Ziro

-Ziro is a town and the district headquarters of the Lower Subansiri district in the Indian state of Arunachal Pradesh.
-It is included the Tentative List for UNESCO's World Heritage Site for the Apatani cultural landscape.
-The part of the town which is the centre of economic activities and where the administrative offices are located is called as Hapoli or locally known by the Apatanis as "Hao-Polyang".
+Ziro is a town in and the district headquarters of the Lower Subansiri district of the Indian state of Arunachal Pradesh.
+The part of the town which is the centre of economic activities and where the administrative offices are located is called Hapoli, or locally known by the Apatanis as "Hao-Polyang".
+Ziro is home to the Apatani tribe.
+Ziro is included in the Tentative List for UNESCO's World Heritage Site for the Apatani cultural landscape.

 Ziro is 115 km from the state capital, Itanagar, 112 km from North Lakhimpur in Assam and 96 km from Naharlagun railway station.
 Indian Air Force's ALG airstrip is at Ziro.

 Geography

-Ziro is the district headquarter of Lower Subansiri district and is one of the oldest towns in Arunachal Pradesh.
+Ziro is the district headquarter of Lower Subansiri district and one of the oldest towns in Arunachal Pradesh.
 It is located at 27.63°N 93.83°E at an elevation of 1688 metres (5538 feet) to 2438 meters (8000 feet).
 Its cool weather in summer is its major attraction.
 It is famous for its surrounding pine-clad gentle hills and its rice fields.
-Ziro is home to the Apatani tribe.